Broadened-beam Uniform Rectangular Array Coefficient Design in LEO SatComs Under Quality of Service and Constant Modulus Constraints: Proposed method

-A convex iterative algorithm is proposed in Algorithm \ref{algorithm1} to address the non-convex optimization problem (\ref{P1_6}).
-To obtain the rank-1 matrix ${\bf X}$, the concept of the algorithm is to suppress the sum of the second largest eigenvalue to the smallest eigenvalue in each iteration until the ratio of the largest eigenvalue to the second largest eigenvalue is smaller than the threshold $\varepsilon_{\mathrm{rank}}$.
-In the \mbox{($\psi-1$)}-th iteration, eigendecomposition of ${\bf X}^{(\psi-1)}$ is performed:
+A convex iterative algorithm is proposed to address the non-convex SDP (\ref{P1_6}) with the rank-one constraint (\ref{P1_6f}).
+The semidefinite relaxation (SDR) technique is applied by dropping (\ref{P1_6f}).
+Then, the rank-one constraint is gradually approached by suppressing the sum of the second largest eigenvalue to the smallest eigenvalue in each iteration until the ratio of the second largest eigenvalue to the largest eigenvalue is smaller than a specified threshold value $\varepsilon_{\mathrm{rank}}$.
+In the \mbox{($\psi-1$)}-th iteration, the eigendecomposition of ${\bf X}^{(\psi-1)}$ is performed: